 All of these problems can lead to the initiation or worsening of diseases like diabetes, heart disease, neurodegenerative diseases like Alzheimer’s, inflammatory bowel disease (IBD), and some forms of cancer.

 The good news is that there are a lot of ways that you can help your body keep its inflammation response in check and reduce any chronic inflammation you might be dealing with.

 The first steps are a healthy lifestyle, which includes a balanced diet and regular exercise.
 Practicing yoga or regular stretching can help keep the body limber and stave off injury.
 Stay away from cigarettes and talk to your doctor about how to keep your weight at a healthy level.

 You should also consider an anti-inflammation diet.
 Lots of foods have natural anti-oxidants and anti-inflammatory properties, such as turmeric.
 Curcumin – the active compound in turmeric – has been shown to reduce inflammation throughout the body.
 Some scientists even believe that Indian people have a lower prevalence of Alzheimer’s because the standard Indian diet is rich in turmeric.
 Anti-inflammatory foods and drinks are a simple way to help your immune system work the way that it’s supposed to.

-To learn more about chronic inflammation, check out these helpful resources: Cleveland Clinic, WebMD, LiveScience, and this PDF on Curcumin and Inflammatory Diseases.
+To learn more about chronic inflammation, check out these helpful resources: Cleveland Clinic, WebMD, LiveScience, for more information on Curcumin and inflammatory diseases.
 And don’t forget to drink a bottle of ZYN today!
 Every tasty serving has your daily dose of anti-inflammatory curcumin.

 *These statements have not been evaluated by the Food and Drug Administration.
 The products are not intended to diagnose, treat, cure, or prevent any disease.